SKYSPIN

 List down the foundation value and the complete value in human relationship.
 Explain each with one example.

 Ans: There are certain basic and important values in maintaining relationship.
 These values, we all know, are the backbone of health and happy family relations.
 The feelings, emotions, sentiments and respect all are of real importance.
 These values lead to elimination of friction and establishment of total harmony in relationship on long term basis.
-Values that are important in any relationship are
+Values that are important in any relationship are1.
+Trust: Trust or vishwas is the foundational value in relationship.
+“To be assured that each human being inherently wants oneself and the other to be happy and prosperous.”
+If we have trust in the other, we are able to see the other as a relative and not as an adversary.

 2. Respect: Respect means individuality.
 The sense of individuality is prime object.
 This is the first basic step towards respect (sammana).
 Once we realized that we are individual then only we can see our self different from others.
 In other words, respect means right evaluation, to be evaluated as I am.